 Colorado accountants can lose their professional license if they get convicted of a Colorado felony or any other crime involving dishonesty or fraud.
 CPAs are also expected to self-report their criminal records to the licensing board within 45 days of the conviction.

 The application to become a licensed CPA in Colorado does not ask for fingerprints for a formal background check.
-However, applicants are expected to voluntarily disclose their past criminal history.
+However, applicants are expected to disclose their past criminal history voluntarily.

 Accountants face prosecution for a misdemeanor in Colorado if they work without a current and valid license.
 The penalty is: